UMWRG/HydraPlatform/doc/devdocs/account.rst

     c.
 Go to the "SSH -> Auth" tab and load your private key file generated before.

     d.
-Go back to the "Session" tab, give the connection a name and hit "Save"
+Go back to the "Session" tab, give the connection a name (it is best if you use the domain name as session name) and hit "Save"

     e.
 Select the connection just created and hit "Open"